A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Regional Trends: North, South, East, West, and Every Design Rest

-The Future Looks Bright…and Stylish
+The Looks Bright…and Stylish

 Keeping It Local: A Taste of San Francisco to Austin

-Whether it's a Zen-inspired San Francisco loft or an Austin abode with rustic charm, India is learning from these cities' one-off styles and offering its own twist.
-The “Indo-Western” fusion isn't just for clothes anymore; it's making its mark in interior design too.
+Whether it’s a Zen-inspired San Francisco loft or an Austin abode with rustic charm, India is learning from these cities’ distinctive styles and offering its own twist.
+The “Indo-Western” fusion isn’t just for clothes anymore; it’s making its mark in interior design too.

 And in …Wait, We Don’t Use That Word